ADGEfficiency/adgefficiency.github.io/_posts/2024-07-06-popular-statistics-books.md

 Bias can also be reduced through data diversity.
 Unlike with variance, where more data helps to separate the noise and the signal, **more biased data only leads to more biased data and models**.

-## Probability is about Decision Making
+## Probability is about Decision-Making

-The value of probabilistic thinking is to improve your own decision making:
+The value of probabilistic thinking is to improve your own decision-making:

 > The virtue in thinking probabilistically is that you will force yourself to stop and smell the data—slow down, and consider the imperfections in your thinking.
 >
-> Over time, you should find that this makes your decision making better.
+> Over time, you should find that this makes your decision-making better.

 # Naked Statistics